← Back to other Thoughts

 Table of contents

-I'm showcasing an agent, something genuinely capable, something that could save real hours.
+I'm showing an agent do something genuinely useful, saving real hours on a real task.
 People are engaged, leaning in.
 Then I say the thing that changes the energy: this isn't going to do the work for you.
 You need to think with it.
-Discuss, challenge, arrive at a position together.

 AI speeds cognition.
 Enterprises are limited by coordination